dogokit/dogokit-stack-all/README.md

 ## Names

-We called it the Catamyst Stack or the NORSE Stack.
+We called it the NORSE Stack.
 The main defaults in the NORSE Stack are:

 - **Node.js** and npm as the main platform and package manager
 - **ORM** (Object Relational Mapping), data modeling, and API layer with Prisma and Pothos GraphQL